nVotesOrg/libmix/README.md

 * A Scala interface to mixnet-based voting system building blocks
 * An automatic parallelization mechanism for modPow operations
-* A bridge to native Gmp operations for modPow and Legendre
+* A bridge to native gmp implementations for modPow and Legendre
 * Patches to the unicrypt library for optimisation (parallelism, native code)
 * A benchmark simulating the crypto for a full election cycle